cjdelisle/cjdns/README_AF.md

     "bind": "0.0.0.0:yourportnumberishere",`

 3. Their unique password that you uncommented or created: `"password": "thisisauniquestring_002"`
-4. Your public key: `"publicKey": "thisisauniqueKEY_001.k"`
+4. Jou publik sleutel: `"publicKey": "thisisauniqueKEY_001.k"`
 5. His username: "William Jevons"

 His login credentials will look something like this (with your IPv4 and port):